Child Support Enforcement in Pennsylvania

 • seizing bank accounts

-• seizing a personal injury settlement
+• seizing personal injury settlements

 In addition, a court may hold a delinquent parent in "contempt of court" for the failure to pay court-ordered child support.
 Contempt is a decision by a judge that a parent has willfully disobeyed a court order.
 If a court finds a parent in contempt, the judge may also order the parent to pay monetary fines and serve up to six months in jail.
 Parents can usually avoid serving much jail time by paying the full amount of back child support owed.